Siegel-Lab/BioSmoother/Manual.md

 .. index:: tracks

-### Adding tracks to an index
+## Adding tracks to an index

-Adding uni-dimensional data to an index is done with the `track` subcommand.
-Such uni-dimensional data is displayed as coverage tracks next to the main heatmap.
+Adding unidimensional data to an index is done with the `track` subcommand.
+Such unidimensional data is displayed as coverage tracks next to the main heatmap.
 The `track` subcommand thus allows overlaying RNA-seq, ChIP-seq, ATAC-seq or other datasets to the heatmap.
 Input file generation are explained in detail in the next section.

 The basic usage of the `track` subcommand is as follows: